riley-v/4F90-Project/Implementations/Blob-Thread/README.md

 # Blob Thread
 Using TraceCompass EASE scripting, we can learn more about a trace by looking at a thread's runtime compared with its parent's duration.
 We classify a thread as a blob thread if it contains most of its parent's implementation.

+## Results
+The code can be found in "Code/Runtime Smell Detection".
+I ran the script on a trace I created while running a custom Java program.
+The program can be found [here](https://github.com/riley-v/runtime-bad-smell-trace-metrics/blob/main/Code/PriorityInversionDemo.java).
+Basicaly, it creates four threads:
+* a thread at priority 29 which accesses a synchronized method first
+* a thread at priority 20 which accesses the synchronized method second
+* a thread at priority 25 which creates a list of one million integers and sorts them
+* a thread at priority 20 which does nothing but sleep

+I checked for blob threads using a threshold of 25% of the parent's duration.
+Here is a screenshot of the console output.

 ## Code Explanation
 The following code highlights bad smells of blob thread by examining an execution trace on TraceCompass, and applying a global filter to highlight offending threads.